Menu

 Written By

-Hi, I'm Olli, I moved to Hamburg in 2008 and have been working in the media industry there ever since.
-Before that, I spent many years spinning records in the Northern German club scene and writing for a few, often music-related, magazines.
-Now, after a break of several years, I'm blogging again and writing from the heart, which I think is a bit awesome.
+Hi, I'm Olli, I've been living in Hamburg since 2008 and have been working in the media industry there ever since.
+Before that, I spent many years spinning records in the Northern German club scene while also writing for music-related magazines.
+Now, after a break of several years, I'm blogging again and writing from the heart, which I think is pretty awesome.

 Leave a Reply